Yalantis/iOS-Guidelines/README.md

 for (int i = 0; i < x; i++) { ... }
 ```
 - Alignment: do not align code as ASCII-art.
-- Separate logical code blocks by *1* line wrap.
-Random number of \n not allowed
+- Separate logical code blocks with 1 line wrap.
+Random number of \n is not allowed

 #### Variable declaration
 - Between Type & Protocol there are no spaces: ```id<NSObject> object = ...;```
 - Between var and casting parentheses there are no spaces: ```ClassType *a = (ClassType *)b;```, ```ScalarType a = (ScalarType)b;```

 #### Class Declaration
-- In case when listing protocols goes beyond 120 characters: place each on separate line:
+- If listing protocols goes beyond 120 characters, place each on a separate line:
 ```objective-c
 @interface SCHCategoryViewController : UIViewController <UITableViewDelegate>